-You will receive an order confirmation via email upon receipt of your order, an invoice upon payment and a dispatch note when the bike has been sent out – in which you will find your tracking details.
-You can use these details to log onto the associated shipping company website – a link for which will be provided in the dispatch email – to find out when your delivery will arrive.
+You will receive an order confirmation via email upon receipt of your order, an invoice upon payment and a despatch note when the bike has been sent out – in which you will find your tracking details.
+You can use these details to log onto the associated shipping company website – a link for which will be provided in the despatch email – to find out when your delivery will arrive.

 Alternatively, the customer service departments of the respective shipping companies are very good so give them a call if you need to know in more detail when your bike will arrive.